What are Intermediate Bulk Containers (IBCs)?

 Rigid IBC tanks lined up, storing various levels of chemicals/solutions.

-Finally, another huge benefit is how it is much easier to decant from an IBC.
-The large screw caps on the top make it easy to fill initially, and the valve on the side, at a low level, means that you don’t need to engage in tricky tipping manoeuvres that are required when using a drum.
+If you have a group of IBCs stacked together, they can easily be bunded to prevent leaks and spillages if any of the IBCs fail.
+Such an arrangement will not only enhance your level of security but also significantly reduce your costs.
+Instead of having to bund a large area, you only need to get enough bunds for the space on the ground.
+Finally, it is much easier to decant from an IBC.
+The large screw caps on the top make it easy to fill initially, and the valve on the side, at a low level, spares you from engaging in tricky tipping manoeuvres that are required when using a drum.

-What can I store in an IBC?
+What Can Be Stored in an IBC?

-What should I do if I have a chemical spill?
+What Should I Do if I Have a Chemical Spill?

 Ideal Response logo

-In order to clean up a spill, you will need the help of professionals.
-At Ideal Response, we can be with you within 2 hours of your call.
-We will use our state of the art technology, coupled with our highly trained staff, to contain, neutralise and decontaminate the affected area.
+To clean up a spill, you will need professional help.
+At Ideal Response, we will arrive at the incident location within two hours of your call.
+We will deploy state-of-the-art technology and highly trained staff to contain, neutralise and decontaminate the affected area.
+Get in touch with us today for a free quote.

 FREE Estimate